Calathea White Star makes quite a temperamental houseplant and can quickly tell something is wrong by curling its leaves.

 4. Incorrect Watering and Water Quality

-Neither Calatheas enjoy overly soggy soil, nor do they thrive in dry soil conditions.
+Neither Calatheas enjoy overly soggy soil nor thrive in dry soil conditions.

 Remember, Prayer Plants enjoy slightly soggy soil conditions to effectively transfer oxygen and nutrients from the roots to the leaves.